Notes on the Geography of The Western United States: Stores and Shopping Centers of Dallas

 Looks like a mall, but it's the church, accommodating itself to contemporary design.

-Time Capsule.
-This Sonic Drive-In, on Justin Road west of Flower Mound, sits for the moment in an Old West landscape.
+This Sonic Drive-In, on Justin Road west of Flower Mound, sits for the moment, but just for a moment, all by itself.